 Jul 1830 Building at Portsmouth

 29 Aug 1840 Portsmouth, was taken into the basin.
 19 Sep 1840 Portsmouth, is fast progressing for commission.
 2 Nov 1840 The Indus, at Portsmouth ; Captain, Sir James Stirling, has been brought forward for commission.
 2 Nov 1840 Woolwich, 32-pounder guns for the Indus, are being completed with all possible despatch.
 7 Nov 1840 Commander W. L. Castle ; Lieutenant T. Brown ; Lieutenants James George McKenzie, William G. Maude, and Robert Robertson ; Master H. Strutt ; Purser S. Giles ; Surgeon David Findlay ; Mates J. M. Jackson and A. H. Douglas ; Volunteers 1st Class Patrick Johnston and Andrew Stirling ; Boatswain Thomas Stubbington ; Carpenter Joseph Quick ; Captain RM Garmston and Lieutenant RN Timpson appointed to the Indus.
 7 Nov 1840 Portsmouth has been commissioned by Captain Sir James Stirling ; her marines were embarked this morning.
 21 Nov 1840 Commander Edmund Yonge, appointed to the Indus, vice Castle, sick.
 27 Nov 1840 Mates George M. Jackson and F. J. F. Barrow ; Second Master James Drysdale, appointed to the Indus.
 5 Dec 1840 Portsmouth, will be taken out of the basin on Monday 5 Dec 1840 Master A. W, Quinlan, appointed to the Indus, vice Strutt, appointment cancelled.
 Chaplain W. R. Payne ; Mate M. E. Perceval (from the Vestal) ; Gunner David Slow, appointed to the Indus.
 12 Dec 1840 Mate Amelius Paget, appointed to the Indus.
 16 Dec 1840 Portsmouth, will quit the basin in a few days to go into the harbour to receive her crew.
 24 Dec 1840 Portsmouth, some newly raised men from Liverpool arrived on board.
 26 Dec 1840 Mate W. A. Bridge, of the Excellent ; Mate George H. H. Greathead, appointed to the Indus.
 20 Jan 1841 Portsmouth, being brought forward for commission.
 27 Jan 1841 Portsmouth, her ship's company will move on board from her hulk during the week, and is expected to go out to Spithead to complete her crew.
 30 Jan 1841, Lieutenant G. Vincent, appointed to the Indus, vice Dennis, promoted ; Volunteer, 1st Class Gerald F. H Wellesley ; George Stratton, from the Queen, appointed to the Indus.
 6 Feb 1841 Clerks T. Wiggens, and William Burney, appointed to the Indus.
 13 Feb 1841 Gunner Joseph Connor, appointed to Indus, vice Stow, unfit.
 19 Feb 1841 Mate Thomas Anson, appointed to the Indus 6 Mar 1841, went out to Spithead.
 10 Apr 1841, Portsmouth, the Mercury sailed for Sheerness, with a lieutenant of the Indus on board, to recruit men from the Asia.
-17 Apr 1841, Master C. B. Hoffmeister ; Second Master James Drysdale, appointed to the Indus ; 19 Apr 1841, Portsmouth, the Mercury arrived with volunteers for the Indus, late of the Asia's crew.
+17 Apr 1841, Master C. B. Hoffmeister ; Second Master James Drysdale, appointed.
+19 Apr 1841, Portsmouth, the Mercury arrived with volunteers for the Indus, late of the Asia's crew.
 23 Apr 1841, Portsmouth, the Kite brought several men from the Stag frigate at Plymouth, for the Indus.
-24 Apr 1841, Naval Instructor A. Gerard, appointed to the Indus.
+24 Apr 1841, Naval Instructor A. Gerard, appointed.
 24 Apr 1841, The Avon arrived from Liverpool and Bristol, with newly raised men for the ships recently commissioned at Portsmouth.
 29 Apr 1841, Lieutenant: Mr. W. Henry Bridge, mate of the Indus (1830), promoted to lieutenant.
 Midshipman J. E. Parish appointed to the Indus.
 8 May 1841, Lieutenant C. Bamber ; Mates E. Hardy, from Excellent ; and Henry Burroughs, appointed to the Indus.
 24 May 1841, Portsmouth, A court-martial to try Mr. Joseph Hobb, Assistant-Surgeon of the Indus, for repeated acts of drunkenness, was held on board the Queen.
 The charges were proved, and he was sentenced to be dismissed the service.
 29 May 1841, Mate Edward Hill, from the Indus appointed to the Herald.
 5 Jun 1841, Assistant Surgeons F. P. Pascoe appointed to the Indus vice Hobb.
 10 Jul 1841, Acting Master's Assistant G. T. Wise, appointed to the Indus.
 12 Jul 1841, at Spithead.
 31 Jul 1841, Midshipman H. Elliot, appointed to the Indus, from the Dublin ; 31 Jul 1841, Spithead, has received her orders, for Malta, and will be paid in advance on Monday.
 4 Aug 1841, Spithead, departed for the Mediterranean, with despatches, seamen and boys for the fleet.
 22 Aug 1841, passed Gibraltar, 18 days from Spithead, on her way to Malta.
 7 Sep 1841, arrived Malta from Portsmouth.
 25 Sep 1841, departed Malta, for Tunis.
 12 Oct 1841, Mate M. H. Perceval, Indus, passed for Lieutenant at the Naval College.
-25 Oct 1841, Malta, is expected to leave this week to take in water at Syracuse.
-22 Oct 1841, Malta, a court-martial was held on board of the Howe, to try a marine belonging to the Indus, for striking a corporal in the ccourse of his duty.
+15 Oct 1841, arrived Malta, from Syracuse.
+22 Oct 1841, Malta, a court-martial was held on board of the Howe, to try a marine belonging to the Indus, for striking a corporal in the course of his duty.
 The prisoner was convicted and condemned to be hanged.
 It is reported that the marine has a very good character and the sentence may, therefore, be commuted.
 15 Nov 1841, departed Malta with sealed orders.
 20 Nov 1841, Lieutenant Bamber, of the Indus, has invalided home.
 27 Nov 1841, Lieutenant W. K. Hall, appointed to the Indus.
 11 Dec 1841, it is reported at Portsmouth, in a letter from the Hastings at Gibraltar, that as a result of the present diplomatic situation the Indus is expected to remain at Lisbon for the duration of the winter.
 17 Dec 1841, Mate E. M. Leycester, has been promoted to Lieutenant and is appointed to the Indus.
 18 Dec 1841, it is reported at Portsmouth that she had arrived Lisbon, from Gibraltar, with the Revenge, where they are to be stationed.
 25 Dec 1841, Lieutenant E. Saunders, appointed to the Indus, vice Bamber, invalided.
 Jan 1848 Devonport,

 6 Apr 1858 at Port Royal.